kethan1/WinTmp/README.md

 # WinTmp

 This is a python module used to getting temperatures of the cpu and gpu in windows.
-If a hardware configurate does not work, make sure to open an issue.
+If this module doesn't work, make sure to open an issue!

-Remember run as admin!
+This module also need to be run as Administrator.

 Install:
 `pip install WinTmp`